wp-statistics/wp-statistics/readme.txt

 Track statistics for your WordPress site without depending on external services and uses arrogate data whenever possible to respect your users privacy.

-Now includes support for not storing IP addresses in the database!

 On screen statistics presented as graphs are easily viewed through the WordPress admin interface.

 This product includes GeoLite2 data created by MaxMind, available from http://www.maxmind.com.

 = Features =
-* User online, see how many people are currently viewing your site
-* Visits, see how many hits your site gets each day
-* Visitors, see who's visiting your site
-* Page tracking, see which pages are viewed most often
+* Online users, visits, visitors and page statistics
 * Search Engines, see search queries and redirects from popular search engines like Google, Bing, DuckDuckGo, Yahoo, Yandex and Baidu
+* Overview and detail pages for all kinds of data, including; browser versions, country stats, hits, exclusions, referrers, searches, search words and visitors
 * GeoIP location by Country
-* Support for not storing IP addresses in the database.
+* Support for hashing IP addresses in the database to protect your users privacy
 * Interactive map of visitors location
 * E-mail reports of statistics
 * Set access level for view and manage roles based on WordPress roles
-* Exclude user roles from statistics collection
-* Exclude robots from statistics collection
-* Exclude IP subnets from statistics collection
-* Exclude login/admin pages from statistics collection
+* Exclude users from statistics collection based on various criteria, including; user roles, common robots, IP subnets, page URL, login page, RSS pages, admin pages, Country, number of visits per day, hostname
 * Record statistics on exclusions
 * Automatic updates to the GeoIP database
 * Automatically prune the databases of old data
 * Export the data to Excel, XML, CSV or TSV files
-* Overview and detail pages for all kinds of data, including; browser versions, country stats, hits, exclusions, referrers, searches, search words and visitors
 * Widget to provide information to your users
 * Shortcodes for many different types of data in both widgets and posts/pages
-* Dashboard widget for the admin area
+* Dashboard widgets for the admin area
 * Comprehensive Admin Manual

 = Support =